awesto/django-shop/docs/settings.rst

 =======================

 In a similar fashion, this must be a list of shipping backends.
-This list is used to display the end customer what shipping options are available to him/her during the checkout process.
+This list is used to display to the end customer what shipping options are available to him/her during the checkout process.

 SHOP_CART_MODIFIERS
 ====================

-Theses modifiers function like the django middlewares.
-The cart will call each of theses classes, in order, every time it is displayed.
+These modifiers function like the django middlewares.
+The cart will call each of these classes, in order, every time it is displayed.
 They are passed every item in the cart, as well as the cart itself.

 SHOP_FORCE_LOGIN